larentoun/alghorithms/README.md

-Lab1 - in progress (not completed)
+Lab1 - ready for review

 Lab2 - ready for review (fixed)